Setting up solar power off the grid is a scary thought for many people. The first question is usually what happens when the sun does not shine?

 Typically, the bigger your solar system, the higher voltage battery banks you will need to keep.
 If you generate 1000W energy per day but your batteries are full at 500W, then you are just wasting the extra 500W as it has nowhere to go and get stored.

 It’s best to go to your local store to pick up batteries as they are expensive to ship and can be hazardous.
-Here is a good battery place that is throughout the USA.

 It is best to use golf cart batteries rather than car batteries, as they last longer and are quicker to charge up.